-Learn more: More Ideas for Family Fun at Roseville Central Park.
+Learn more: More Ideas for Family Fun at Roseville Central Park, one of the best parks in Roseville, Minnesota.

-3. Indoor & outdoor fun at Harriet Alexander Nature Center
+Indoor & outdoor fun at Harriet Alexander Nature Center2520 North Dale Street, Roseville, MN 55113

 Indoors, kids are greeted by touch-and-see exhibits, a nature library and live animals.
 Poke into the giant cottonwood tree, modeled after an ancient tree found right on the nature center grounds.
-What will your little one discover?
+Here’s my preschooler pictured peeking in; what will your little one discover?

 Outdoors, take to the boardwalks to explore the 52-acre nature preserve up close.